- Admission tickets are good for the entire day of your visit. You can arrive/depart at any time, regardless of the timeslot you selected.

 - Any date showing a SOLD OUT message means that we have reached our building capacity and additional tickets are not available.
 Please choose another day to visit.

-- Science Center Members must reserve (free) tickets online before visiting.
+- Science Center Members are encouraged to reserve (free) tickets online before visiting.

 The Science Center strives to maintain a clean facility and consistently receives high marks from our guests for the cleanliness of our exhibit spaces and restrooms.
 Our Health and Safety team meets frequently to review our cleaning protocols.